Dealul Spirii Trial: Trial

+The trial took place on Dealul Spirii, a hill in Bucharest, where the Senate of Romania was located, and where the Palace of the Parliament now stands.
 Under the pretext that the courtroom was too small, the public was not allowed to witness the trial and only a small number of journalists were allowed inside.

 The main defense attorney was Dem I. Dobrescu, the dean of the Bucharest Bar, helped by leading lawyers including Osvald Teodoreanu, Iorgu Petrovici, and N. D. Cocea.
 The defense brought 600 witnesses, while the prosecuting attorney brought 300 witnesses.

 In favour of the communists spoke General Alexandru Averescu, Iuliu Maniu, the managing director of Adevărul, and Constantin Mille; historian Nicolae Iorga said he supported the communists' right to a fair trial and argued that the affiliation to an international organization is not an action against state security.

 The defense strategy was to try to separate the defenders into people who were arrested for their political activity (the communists) and the anarchists, such as Max Goldstein.

 Verdict

 All but 37 of the prisoners were convicted.
-Among those that were found innocent were Mihai Cruceanu, Moscu Kohn, Ilie Moscovici, Elek Köblös, and Constantin Popovici.
+Among those that were found innocent were Mihail Cruceanu, Moscu Kohn, Ilie Moscovici, Elek Köblös, and Constantin Popovici.
 The sentences for the Communist Party members varied from 1 month in prison to 10 years of forced labour; Goldstein was convicted to forced labour for life.